Today’s Poets Newsletter Vol.1 – July, 2024

 a callous rejection.

-Those half-baked poets cause readers to say they
+Those half-baked published poets cause readers to say

-don’t care for poetry or they don’t understand poetry.
+they don’t care for poetry or they don’t ‘understand’ poetry.

-poets diminish the general interest in poetry, depriving
+poets and their publishers diminish the general interest in

-the world of a thriving community of patrons for poetry.
+poetry, depriving the world of a thriving community of

 Why is it so difficult to become a published poet in